dentity 1.9.1

 A powerful and flexible Entity-Component-System (ECS) framework for Dart application.

 Dentity is a powerful and flexible Entity-Component-System (ECS) framework for Dart applications.
-This README provides a basic example to help you get started with the Dentity package.
+This README provides examples and documentation to help you get started with the Dentity package.

 Introduction #